Willian (footballer, born 1988): 2019–20 season

-In August 2019, Willian became Chelsea's new number 10 for 2019–20 season, taking over from Eden Hazard.
+In August 2019, Willian became Chelsea's new number 10 for the 2019–20 season, taking over from Eden Hazard.
 He scored his first goal of the season in a 2–0 home league win over Brighton & Hove Albion on 28 September.
 In the next fixture, Willian scored the winning goal on his 300th Chelsea appearance, a 2–1 away win against Lille in the Champions League.
-He scored a double to beat Tottenham 2–0 away from home on 22 December.
+He scored a brace to beat Tottenham 2–0 away from home on 22 December.

 Willian scored twice in a 2–3 league defeat to West Ham United on 1 July 2020.
 In doing so, Willian became the first player to score a Premier League goal in every calendar month.
-He scored in his third consecutive game from the penalty spot in Chelsea's next league match, a 3–0 win over Watford; the goal meant Willian had scored nine league goals which was his highest league total in a Chelsea shirt.
+He scored in his third consecutive game from the penalty spot in Chelsea's next league match, a 3–0 win over Watford; the goal meant Willian had scored nine league goals, his highest league total in a Chelsea shirt.

 On 9 August, Willian released an open letter about his departure from the club on Twitter.

 Arsenal

 On 14 August 2020, Willian signed for Premier League club Arsenal on a three-year contract.
 On 12 September, Willian made his debut for the club against Fulham, recording two assists, as Arsenal won 3–0.
-On 28 February 2021, Willian registered an assist in a 3–1 win over Leicester City in the Premier League, which was his first goal/assist contribution in the league for Arsenal since November 2020.
+On 28 February 2021, Willian registered an assist in a 3–1 win over Leicester City in the Premier League, which was his first goal contribution in the league for Arsenal since November 2020.
 On 9 May, Willian scored his only goal for Arsenal in a 3–1 home league win over West Bromwich Albion, sealing the Baggies' relegation to the EFL Championship.

-Just after a year at the club, which Willian described as "the worst time that he had lived as a professional", on 30 August 2021, Arsenal announced he had left the club by mutual consent and confirmed that Willian was set to re-join his boyhood club, Corinthians.
+Just after a year at the club, which Willian described as "the worst time that he had lived as a professional", and on 30 August 2021, Arsenal announced he had left the club by mutual consent and confirmed that Willian was set to re-join his boyhood club, Corinthians.

 Return to Corinthians

 On 30 August 2021, Corinthians announced the return of Willian to the club on a deal running until December 2023.
-He rescinded his contract in mid-August 2022 after complaining about virtual threats during his last months in the club.
+He rescinded his contract in mid-August 2022 after complaining about virtual threats during his last months at the club.